vdurmont/userinfo-java/README.md

 ## Install

-The wrapper has not been published on the maven central repository yet so you will have to clone this github repository, launch `mvn clean install` and add this dependency to your `pom.xml`:
+Simply add this dependency to your `pom.xml`:

     <dependency>
       <groupId>io.userinfo</groupId>
       <artifactId>userinfo-java<artifactId>
-      <version>1.0.0-SNAPSHOT</version>
+      <version>1.0.0</version>
     </dependency>

+You can also clone this github repository and launch `mvn clean install`.

 ## Usage